guillaumegilles/llm-20-questions/README.md

 5. https://ai.google.dev/gemma/docs/lora_tuning
 6. temperature

-# LLM 20 Questions
+## Kaggle LLM 20 Questions

 In this simulation competition, you must create a language model capable of playing the game 20 Questions.
 Teams will be paired in 2 vs 2 player matchups and race to deduce the secret word first.

 ## Description